mobicom24/RF-Diffusion/README.md

 python3 inference.py --task_id 2
 ```

-The corresponding average Signal-to-Noise Ratio (SNR) will be displayed in the command line.
+The corresponding average Signal-to-Noise Ratio (SNR) will be displayed in the command line and found in section 7.2: 5G FDD Channel Estimation of the paper.

 The channel estimation is evaluated based on the [Argos](https://renew.rice.edu/dataset-argos.html) dataset.
 As the results show, our model showcases the best performance compared to state-of-the-art models.